abumchisom/abumchisom/README.md

 I'm currently a 200-level student of Computer Science, advancing a career in cybersecurity, while still being a Technical Writer.

-My current work revolves around **setting up SIEM solutions to monitor and defend threats.
-Additionally, I combine OSINT skills as a CTI analyst to find cues that may be of harm to organizations**.
+My current work revolves around **setting up SIEM solutions to monitor and defend against threats.
+Additionally, I combine OSINT skills as a CTI analyst to find cues that may be harmful to organizations**.

 As a SOC Analyst, I set up tools to observe aggregated logs, which inform me on how best to respond to them.
 From a CTI standpoint, I also use monitoring tools to find potential threats, investigate them, and report to the relevant stakeholders.